amd/ryzen-ai-documentation/docs/inst.rst

 |
 |

-To enable the development and deployment of IPU-based inference on the client device, you must have the following software installed, along with their minimum versions.
+To enable the development and deployment of IPU-based inference on the system, you must have the following software installed, along with their minimum versions.

 .. list-table::
    :widths: 25 25